Mayank-1234-cmd/COVID-19-Coronavirus-Data/README.md

-# COVID19 data is in development
+# COVID19 Coronavirus data
-Data for COVID19 is in development.
+COVID-19 data as of March 05 2020.